resheku/my-awesome/README.md

 ## Lua

 - [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
-- [Kong/kong](https://github.com/Kong/kong) - 🦍 The Cloud-Native API Gateway
+- [Kong/kong](https://github.com/Kong/kong) - 🦍 The Cloud-Native API Gateway and AI Gateway.
 - [LunarVim/LunarVim](https://github.com/LunarVim/LunarVim) - 🌙 LunarVim is an IDE layer for Neovim.
 Completely free and community driven.
 - [NvChad/NvChad](https://github.com/NvChad/NvChad) - Blazing fast Neovim config providing solid defaults and a beautiful UI, enhancing your neovim experience.
 - [dbalatero/VimMode.spoon](https://github.com/dbalatero/VimMode.spoon) - Adds vim keybindings to all OS X inputs